1st February 2019

 Got a Fork Lift Truck On Site? – Best Read On Then…

-At the back end of last year the HSE prosecuted several companies – all of which failed to manage the risk of fork lift trucks (FLTs) on their sites.
-We take a look at what kind of mistakes were made, and how to avoid failing foul of HSE requirements when operating FLTs.
+At the back end of last year, the HSE prosecuted several companies – all of which failed to manage the risk of forklift trucks (FLTs) on their sites.
+We take a look at what kind of mistakes were made, and how to avoid falling foul of HSE requirements when operating FLTs.

 First Case – The Untrained Driver

 An untrained worker was trapped when his forklift truck (FLT) overturned.
 He sustained internal injuries and now suffers from chronic pain and mobility issues.
 His employer was prosecuted in November 2018.
 In addition to the operator not receiving appropriate training, he was not wearing a seatbelt and there was inadequate supervision.
 The firm was ordered to pay in excess of £60,000 for the safety breaches.

 The HSE publish a specific Approved Code of Practice on Fork Lift Truck Training (Rider Operated Lift-Trucks) L117 – the code states that FLT Operators must receive three stages of training:

 - Basic training.
 The skills and knowledge required to operate a truck safely and efficiently.

 - Specific job training.
 How it will be used in the workplace.